Supreme Court of Canada: Appointment of justices

 Justices of the Supreme Court of Canada are appointed by the governor general on the advice of the prime minister.

 Eligibility requirements for appointment to the Court are provided under the Supreme Court Act, which requires that appointees be judges of a superior court or members of the bar for ten or more years.
 Members of the bar or superior judiciary of Quebec, by law, must hold three of the nine positions on the Supreme Court of Canada.
 This is justified on the basis that Quebec uses civil law, rather than common law, as in the rest of the country.
 As explained in the reasons in Reference Re Supreme Court Act, ss.
 5 and 6, sitting judges of the Federal Court and Federal Court of Appeal cannot be appointed to any of Quebec's three seats.
 By convention, the remaining six positions are divided in the following manner: three from Ontario, two from the western provinces and one from the Atlantic provinces.
 Parliament and the provincial governments have no constitutional role in such appointments, sometimes a point of contention.

 In 2006, an interview phase by an ad hoc committee of members of Parliament was added.
 Justice Marshall Rothstein became the first justice to undergo the new process.
 The prime minister still has the final say on who becomes the candidate that is recommended to the governor general for appointment to the court.
 The government proposed an interview phase again in 2008, but a general election and minority parliament intervened with delays such that the Prime Minister recommended Justice Cromwell after consulting the leader of the Opposition.

 As of August 2016, Prime Minister Justin Trudeau opened the process of application to change from the above-noted appointment process.
 Under the revised process, "[any] Canadian lawyer or judge who fits specified criteria can apply for a seat on the Supreme Court, through the Office of the Commissioner for Federal Judicial Affairs."
 Functional bilingualism is now a requirement.

 Justices were originally allowed to remain on the bench for life, but in 1927 a mandatory retirement age of 75 was instituted.
 They may choose to retire earlier, but can only be removed involuntarily before that age by a vote of the Senate and House of Commons.

+When a judge leaves the Court, either at age 75 or by resigning earlier, the Supreme Court Act provides that they can participate in cases that they heard before leaving, for up to six months after the date of their retirement or resignation.
+Some judges use this period to finish up work in progress on reserved judgments, while other judges simply leave and do not participate in reserved judgments.
+For example, Justices Major and Arbour did not participate in judgments on reserve; Justices L'Heureux-Dubé and Gonthier participated in most, but not all of the reserved judgments; and Justice Iacobucci worked on some judgments, but not for the full six month period.